 Where to plant asparagus

-Asparagus does well on mineral soils with plenty of lime and bone meal to sweeten the soil.
+Asparagus does well in mineral soils with plenty of lime and bone meal to sweeten the soil.
 If an asparagus bed is made up of organic matter, it is best to install the bed a few months prior to planting.
-Installing the bed in the fall and planting in the spring would be ideal, but not essential.
+Installing the bed in the fall and planting in the spring would be ideal, but is not essential.

 In the spring when growth starts and skinny shoots (spears) appear, gradually fill in the trench until the shoots are at ground level.
 Never cover the tops of theses shoots.